Find Affordable College Courses

 Searcy, AR

-Harding University ranked #6 on this year’s Best Mental & Social Health Services Master’s Degree Schools in the Southeast Region list.
-Located in the distant town of Searcy, Harding is a private not-for-profit school with a small student population.
+Harding University did quite well in this year’s ranking of the best places for mental and social health services students to get a master’s degree.
+It came in at #6 on the list.
+Located in the distant town of Searcy, Harding is a private not-for-profit college with a small student population.

 Read full report on Mental & Social Health Services at Harding University